John Minsterworth: Service in France and mutiny

 Nothing is known of John Minsterworth's early life, although he was probably born in Minsterworth, Gloucestershire, from which he presumably took his surname.
 The historian Andrew Ayton describes him as a "shadowy ... man of obscure origins".
 His first recorded appearance is in 1367 when took a contract with Humphrey, Earl of Hereford to serve in France; he was also responsible for recruiting Hereford's large retinue.
 The following year he indentured to join the 1370 English expedition to France during the Hundred Years' War.
 His activities on that campaign then have incurred criticism from various historians; James Sherborne, for example, has said Minsterworth caused "much trouble" on the campaign, while the historian Jonathan Sumption describes him as an "ambitious hothead".

 The expeditionary force assembled at Rye and Winchelsea in July 1370.
 It was the first English army to France led by a commander below the rank of earl or other peers.
 The command was originally given to Sir Robert Knolles of Cheshire, but delays and criticism of Knolles resulted in joint command given to Knolles and three other experienced captains, Sir Alan Buxhull, Sir Thomas Grandison and Sir John Bourchier.
 Minsterworth acted under Knolles's captaincy.
 Sherborne suggests that there may possibly have been "some doubt about Knolles ... even before the army sailed".
 This system of shared leadership appears to have led to jealousies and rivalries arising, particularly regarding how ransom and booty would be distributed.
 The medievalist Mark Ormrod suggests that Knolles's appointment may have implied superiority over his fellow captains, exacerbating tensions among them, of whom Minsterworth was the most outspoken.
 Contemporary chronicler claim that Knolles's lacked breeding.
 Jean Le Bel states that he was originally a clothworker, while Thomas Walsingham says he was a "poor and lowly valet".
 Either way, Minsterworth seems to have seen himself as socially outranking Knolles.
-As a result, Sumption suggests that Minsterworth "conceived a virulent hatred of his commander", with Minsterworth calling Knolles such names as "the Old Freebooter", an "old brigand", a "tomb-robber" while constantly criticising his leadership.
+As a result, Sumption suggests that Minsterworth "conceived a virulent hatred of his commander", with Minsterworth calling Knolles such names as "the Old Freebooter", an "old brigand", and a "tomb-robber" while constantly criticising his leadership.